It can be partial or total, sudden or gradual, temporary or permanent. It can affect one or both ears.

 - Cochlear implants.

-Treatment can improve the patient’s quality of life, improving relationships with people around them, promoting self-confidence and avoiding depression .
+Treatment can improve the patient’s quality of life, improve relationships with people around them, promote self-confidence, and avoid depression.

 Prevention of anacusis